bondarukoleh/java_playground/info/moreAdvanced.md

 If two objects foo and bar are equal, foo.equals(bar) must be true, and both foo and bar must return the same value from hashCode().
 For a Set to treat two objects as duplicates, you must override the hashCode() and equals() methods inherited from class Object, so that you can make two different objects be viewed as equal.

+When you put an object into a Hashset, it uses the object's hashcode() value to determine where to put the object in the Set.
+But it also compares the object's hashcode() to the hashcode() of all the other objects in the HashSet, and if there's no matching hashcode, the HashSet assumes that this new object is not a duplicate.
+So you must override hashCode() to make sure the objects have the same value.
+But even if hashCodes will be same, objects still can be different.
+To be sure - HashSet will use one of the .equals() objects methods to check that these objects are equal, after check HashSet will know that new object is a dublicate and doesn't add it, and .add() method returns false.

+a.equals(b) must also mean that a.hashCode() == b.hashCode();
+But  a.hashCode() == b.hashCode() does NOT have to mean a.equals(b)

+TreeSet - is a sorted HasSet, it uses .compareTo(), of .compare() if you've passed Comparator in TreeSet constructor.

 ##### Generics
 Almost all the code you write that deals with generics will be collection-related code.